What is App Notarization on a Mac and why should I care?

 How do I know?

-When you first try to open a Mac that has been downloaded from a source outside the Mac App Store you will see a warning message, which reads:
+When you first try to open an app that has been downloaded from a source outside the Mac App Store you will see a warning message, which reads:

 “[Application name] is an application downloaded from the Internet.
 Are you sure you want to open it?”